SamiMelhem/samimelhem.github.io/README.md

   During what days / which hours were you watching the most content on YouTube?

 # Project 3: Data Visualization
+Potential Project - Live trends of companies and the likelihood of getting into a company with certain attributes

 Option 1: London bike sharing dataset
   Tableau or Power BI
   How does weather affect bike usage?